 There must be ample ventilation or insulation as well as enough light which is very important to the continuous laying of eggs.

 It must also be secure enough to keep out predators that might try to invade when you're not looking.

 Chicken Egg Information

 Although chickens can live for a pretty long time, they produce the most chicken eggs during the first few years of their life.

 All chickens or hens lay eggs, but some breeds are better egg layers than others.
-Certain chicken breeds lay white eggs, others lay brown, and still others lay green eggs.

 And depending on whether you have a rooster hanging around your

 Go to How to Raise Chickens

-Raising Chickens to Healthy Foods
+Return to Healthy Foods